Last updated on 25.02.2024

 (k)

-information in connection with client surveys, questionnaires and promotions;
+information in connection with client surveys, questionnaires and

 (l)

-your device identity and type, I.P. address, geo-location information, page view statistics, advertising data and standard web log information;
+your device identity and type, I.P. address, geo-location information,

 (m)